MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 ### Additional configuration (Optional)

-If you run larger Mbin instance, its recommended to increase (or decrease) the `shm_size` value of the `postgres` service. `shm_size` sets the size of the shared memory (`/dev/shm`) and used for dynamic memory allocation.
+If you run a larger Mbin instance, its recommended to increase the `shm_size` value of the `postgres` service (first try the default `2gb`!).
+Although you can also decrease the number if you wish on smaller instances. `shm_size` sets the size of the shared memory (`/dev/shm`) and used for dynamic memory allocation.
 PostgreSQL is using this for buffering the write-ahead logs (also known as "WALL buffer").

-The following step is **optional** and also depends on how much RAM you have left as well as how many parallel workers, table sizes, expected concurrent users and more...
+The following step is **optional** and also depends on how much RAM you have left as well as how many parallel workers, table sizes, expected concurrent users and more.
+You can first use the default `2gb`, which should be sufficient, however below is explained how to futher increase this number.

-1. In `compose.override.yaml`, add `shm_size` to `postgres` service:
+1. In `compose.override.yaml`, add `shm_size` to the `postgres` service (`4gb` is an example here):

 ```yaml
 services: